stakater/Forecastle/README.md

 ## Deploying to Kubernetes

+You can deploy Forecastle both using vanilla k8s manifests or helm charts.

 ### Vanilla Manifests

-You can apply vanilla manifests by running the following command:
+#### Step 1: You can apply vanilla manifests by running the following command

 ```bash
 kubecl apply -f https://raw.githubusercontent.com/stakater/Forecastle/master/deployments/kubernetes/forecastle.yaml
 ```

+#### Step 2: Update configmap

+In the forecastle configmap modify the `namespaces.conf` key with a comma separated list of namespaces.

+And enjoy!

 ### Helm Charts

 If you configured `helm` on your cluster, you can deploy Forecastle via helm chart located under `deployments/kubernetes/chart/Forecastle` folder.

+## Features

+- List apps found in all namespaces listed in the configmap
+- Search apps

 ## Help